docopt/docopt.java/README.rst

 - Because Java does not support optional or named arguments, this port uses the Builder pattern to configure the parser instead of a simple method call.

+- Because Java does not provide a way (native) way to read a class's Javadoc, there is no idiomatic way to supply the ``doc`` or ``version`` arguments.
+  This implementation provides convenience methods to read these values from streams (e.g. files within the JAR) in addition to accepting String arguments.

 - Because Java does not provide a way to get command line arguments other than in a ``main`` method, the ``argv`` parameter is required.